My Favourite Corgi

 Every week during shedding months, and monthly during non-shedding months, you should brush their coat using a heavy-duty dog brush.
 You should also be looking at a weekly grooming using a fine-tooth comb to catch loose hairs.

-Fluffy corgis need to be washed once every 1–2 months.
+You need to wash a fluffy corgi once every 1–2 months.
 In between washes, you can wipe them down with a damp cloth.
 This prevents excess washing which can remove the natural chemicals and oils in your corgi’s fur.

 As a bonus tip, keep plenty of treats around for grooming.
 Corgis don’t always love getting groomed, and a few treats will help them stay calm and enjoy the process more.